 There are two interesting takeaways from that report.
 Firstly, Takei alleged that Shatner would act as if he was unaware of who Takei was when the two both happened to be on set.

 The second takeaway is that Takei believes Shatner altered the original plans for the fifth Trek film, preventing Sulu from attaining the rank of captain.
-Shatner did direct Star Trek V, so Shatner was arguably in a position to make decisions about the screen time allotted to his co-stars.
+Shatner did direct Star Trek V, so Shatner was arguably in a position to influence decisions about the screen time was allotted to his co-stars.

 2006: The Comedy Central Roast

 Takei was invited to be a “roaster” during the televised Roast of William Shatner.
 In addition to making a dig at Shatner for drinking too much, Takei also joked about Shatner’s rumored toupee, noting that “toupee” and “Takei” rhyme…if you pronounce them correctly.

 Years later, Takei looked back on that night while speaking with USA Today, and recalled “I had 40 years of material, and they only gave me four minutes.
 I could have done the whole roast myself.”

 In our comprehensive guide to understanding the Shatner-Takei wedding drama, we explained that Takei and Shatner got into a very public disagreement about whether Shatner was invited to Takei’s 2008 wedding to Brad Altman.
 The two actors have conflicting takes about whether Shatner was invited or not, with Shatner taking the fight to YouTube, shortly after Takei’s nuptials.

 In 2015, Takei looked back on this time in his life and told reporters at the New York Times he believed that “the reason [Shatner] raised that fuss…is because he was premiering his new talk show.”